Active Listed Holdings

 Since the RECCO system enables much faster organized searching, skiers and snow-boarders who have been overcome by an avalanche have one more chance of being saved in time.
 The RECCO system is established at all skiing resorts of distinction in the world.

 Sigicom is the leading Nordic supplier of field measuring systems for unmanned monitoring of vibrations, noise and other environmental disturbances (such as particles in air).
 Field measuring systems monitor construction sites, mines, quarries, and road and rail traffic.
 Sigicom sells its measuring systems and services on a global market.
 Exports account for most of the company’s revenue.
-USA, England and the Nordic countries are large markets for Sigicom.
+USA, England, France and the Nordic countries are large markets for Sigicom.

-The company has developed the market’s most innovative field measuring system, from sensor to web presentation and report.
+The company has developed the market’s most innovative and complete field measuring system, from sensor to web presentation and report.
 For Sigicom’s customers this means simple installation, automated measurements and cost-effective surveillance.
 The sensors constantly measure what is going on and can be triggered by a certain disturbance and will the register detailed signal sequences and trigger alarms to selected users.
 The measuring instruments are ruggedly construed and are highly accurate and reliable.

 Aside from web-based application programs, Sigicom also offers support service and regularly scheduled calibration.